The

 scientist Jakov Tollins payed a visit to

-(now a part of the National Library in Zagreb).
+(now a part of the National and University Library in Zagreb).
 Besides his native

 Croatian, Nikola Zrinski Jr read Hungarian, German, Latin, Italian and